-When a Programmatic Approval applies, the REM has approval authority for the project CE documentation and also verifies the CE Documentation Form complies with the conditions of Programmatic Approval.
+When a PA applies, the REM has approval authority for the project CE documentation and must verify the CE Documentation Form complies with the conditions of Programmatic Approval.

-The REM includes a copy of the approved form in the project file and provides a copy to the NEPA Program Manager.
+The REM includes a copy of the approved form in the project file and provides a copy to the NEPA Program Manager for forms prepared outside of BPM.